 You will need rubber gloves and masking tape:

-Once the adhesive is dry to the touch, using a blow dryer to reactitivate the adhesive minimizes the complicating effects of humidity and air temperature.
+Once the adhesive is tacky to the touch, using a blow dryer to reactivate the adhesive minimizes the complicating effects of humidity and air temperature.
 Warm both surfaces with a hairdryer.
 The surfaces are ready to join when they are warm.
 Join surfaces from the center of the patch out towards the edges so no air is trapped under the patch.
 Curving the patch so the center contacts the surface first and pressing firmly helps insure 100% adhesion stress area directly under the patch.
 Bond is immediate.

 Use the supplied roller and roll the patch from the center towards the edge.
 Roll every centimeter of the patch as this will force air bubbles out as well as solidify the bond.
 Be careful not to allow the roller off the patch as it can mark the boat particularly when the boat has been softened with solvent, adhesive and heat.
 Allow 6 hours to dry.
 Low humidity atmosphere is the ideal condition.
 Do not inflate to full pressure for 12 hours.